FAQ

 – 36 exploration hydrogeological boreholes (86% of the total) exceeded this screening value.

-Uranium as a source of exposure, can be removed from the aquifer during ISR mining..
+As a source of exposure, uranium can be removed from the aquifer during ISR mining.

 Is it safe to drink and use water from the existing water boreholes except for boreholes drilled into uranium ore?